ombori/grid-docs/grid-products/data-model.md

 ```
 interface GridProduct {
   productId: string;
-  // spaces will hold the list of spaceIds where item is visible
+  // spaceIds will hold the list of spaceIds where item is visible
-  // visible to all if empty
-  spaces?: Array<string>;
+  spaceIds?: Array<string>;
   productShortDescription?: Array<{
     isoLanguageId: IsoLanguageIds;
     productShortDescription: string;